slipstream/SlipStreamConnectors/README.md

 open-source cloud connectors for SlipStream

-To facilatate connector configuration, see here examples of configuration files:
+To facilitate connector configuration, see here examples of configuration files:

  - [CloudStack](cloudstack/README.md)
  - OpenStack